lanru2001/External-Secret-Operator/README.md

    - The name and target namespace of the Kubernetes Secret to be created or updated.

 6. Automatic Synchronization:
-   - ESO continuously monitors the ExternalSecret resources and the external secret store.
-When changes occur in the external secret, ESO automatically fetches the updated values and synchronizes them into the corresponding Kubernetes Secret.
+   - ESO continuously monitors the ExternalSecret resources and the external secret store
+   - It automatically fetches the updated values and synchronizes them into the corresponding Kubernetes Secret.

 ## Hashicorp vault cli commands